 None of the CDC most common causes of death outside of influenza are spreadable between people.
 The coronavirus is too.
 This is another common denominator and multiple data points should be used in analysis to verify that one set of data fairly matches another.
 Yet, even at a per-month basis for the coronavirus (33k), it’s relatively close to half of a year’s worth of data for influenza (55k).
 In just two months the virus exceeds influenza for an entire year.
 This already proves one point: the coronavirus has caused more deaths than influenza on average per year.
 There is not enough data to prove otherwise, and to be completely honest, not enough data to support that this is more deadly neither.

 Why is there not enough data to support the deadliness?
 One reason is that doctor’s are starting to understand exactly what causes deaths from the coronavirus and how to treat them.
 Numbers are just a small part of a story.
 Comparing numbers can provide some statistical information and it’s useful if you’re looking at data over a timeline for something like income: Did income increase over time or not?
 However, if you’re comparing one set of data against another with a common denominator, then a ratio is a better option.
 This is especially true if there’s a coinciding cause and effect.

 Ratios are a great referential point because data can have a strong comparative.
 If you were to tell me that New York City has 10,000 crimes per day, then it wouldn’t look as attractive to Denver, where it has only 100 crimes per day.
 With a ratio, though, we could say that 10,000 crimes is only 0.01% of the population as opposed to Denver’s 100 crimes is 5% of the population.
-When looking at ratios, Denver may actually be safer.
-Disclaimer: This is made up data for the sake of argument.
+When looking at ratios, Denver may actually be much worse for crime rate.
+Disclaimer: This is made-up data for the sake of argument.